 To fulfill the duties of a service contract provider in South Carolina, applicants must:

-- save his/her records for no less than 1 year after the specified period of coverage has expired
+- Save their records for no less than one year after the specified period of coverage has expired

 - Choose any one of the following to meet the financial obligations required by the state: